 11) You Can Take The Seasonaire Out Of The Mountain

 But you'll never take the mountain out of the seasonaire.
-Wherever you are working in winter, an Evian poster or Facebook post of the mountains will start you pining for the seasonaire life.
+Wherever you end up working the sight of an Evian poster or Facebook post of the mountains will start you pining for the seasonaire life.
 The mountains are calling?
 After a winter season you'll never shut them up.